How to Identify Drive In Sales Candidates With Dr Christopher Croner

 Dr Chris Croner

 Dr Croner advises that these three characteristics will only be embedded into a salesperson’s personality before they are 22 and not after that.
 Therefore, there’s not much we can do to change it after that.
-An internal drive or motivation is either there, or it’s not.
-You can’t teach drive – mainly because the way these three characteristics develop is through a combination of nature and nurture as the person grows.
+An internal drive or motivation is either there or it’s not.
+You can’t teach drive – mainly because these three characteristics develop through a combination of nature and nurture as the person grows.

 Also read: 7 Personality Traits of a Good Salesperson Vs. a Bad Salesperson